Overview

 Individuals must:

-- update their vulnerable sector checks every five years
+• update their vulnerable sector checks every 5 years

 In some cases, home child care providers can begin working with children before they get their vulnerable sector check as long as:

-- the length of time it takes to receive it justifies any delay
+• the length of time it takes to receive it is long enough to justify the individual starting work instead of waiting

 Home child care agencies must make sure that additional measures are in place to protect children until a provider gets their vulnerable sector check.
 For example, the agency may require additional supervision or monitoring of the provider or conduct additional reference checks.